easypanel-io/website/docs/05-templates/twenty/index.md

 Twenty is an open-source CRM platform designed to offer full customization and control over your customer relationship management.
 It provides the flexibility to self-host, avoiding vendor lock-in and offering cost-effective solutions.

+## Instructions

+Follow the guide for setting up modules. https://twenty.com/developers/section/self-hosting/self-hosting-var.
+Before hitting deploy, configure the .env as instructed in the Environment Variables section.

 ## Links

 - [Website](https://twenty.com)